ColOfAbRiX/the-road-to-fp/03_case_classes.md

 * Use case classes to represent a type of animal.
 The animals can be `Cat`, `Dog`, `Dolphin`, cats have a name and age, dogs just a name and dolphins a name and a weight.
 Is it sufficient to use just case classes?
-Make sure you express that all the case classes are animals.
+Make sure you express the fact that cats, dogs and dolphins are animals.
 Create some instances to demonstrate the use of your data structures.

 * Once you've created the instances for the previous exercise, use pattern matching so that you can print a different description of each type of animal and then you print the name of the animal.